pravatbhusal/full-stack-notes/WordPress/README.md

 3. Search engine optimization (SEO) friendly by default.
 4. Powers 42% of the internet, so there's tons of support for Wordpress.

 The fast, cheap, and SEO-friendly environment of Wordpress makes it a great solution for small businesses, startups, and individuals to start their online presence on the Internet.
-It's good for static website that doesn't require much dynamic data, perfect for small business.

 #### Cons of Wordpress
 1. Limited by themes and plugins that are available.
 If you need a very custom solution, then Wordpress may not be the best.
 Although it is still possible to make it fully customizable, a Wordpress website is not best suited for that complexity.